 Unique San Francisco Gifts

-The gift shop in the San Francisco Railway Museum features a wide variety of unique San Francisco gifts, souvenirs and memorabilia not available anywhere else.
+The gift shop in the San Francisco Railway Museum features unique San Francisco gifts, souvenirs and memorabilia not available anywhere else.
 (Except in our online store.)

-Market Street Railway members will receive a 10% discount on all merchandise purchased at the museum as they do at our online store, where everyone can purchase signature items also available at the museum gift shop.
+Market Street Railway members receive a 10% discount on all merchandise purchased at the museum and our online store.

 The museum is free (donations encouraged), and is currently open Tuesdays through Saturdays from 12 noon – 5 pm.
 It is located at 77 Steuart Street, between Market and Mission Streets, across from the Ferry Building, at the F-line Steuart Street stop